-While bandwidth allocation is an important consideration in the design of distributed timecritical systems (such as multimedia), it is not the only one.
-As we hinted before, issues of reliability, availability, and fault-tolerance are equally (if not more) important.
+While bandwidth allocation is an important consideration in the design of distributed time-critical systems (such as multimedia), it is not the only one.
+Issues of reliability, availability, and fault-tolerance are equally (if not more) important.
 The most common technique used to tackle these issues is replication.
-For example, in distributed database applications [2, 7], several copies of a particular data object might be kept in a number of different sites so that the failure (whether intermittent or permanent [22]) of any proper subset of these sites would not render the data object unavailable.
+For example, in distributed database applications [2, 7], several copies of a particular data object might be kept in a number of different sites so that the failure (whether intermittent or permanent [20]) of any proper subset of these sites would not render the data object unavailable.
 For distributed applications operating under strict time constraints, replication alone might not be sufficient.
 In particular, failures should not be allowed to increase the retrieval delay for data objects (at least not considerably).
 In this respect, techniques that rely on watchdog timers and/or retransmit protocols may not be adequate.
-Instead, techniques that use redundant communication (e.g., requesting the same data object from a set of failureindependent sites/paths) might be necessary.
+Instead, techniques that use redundant communication (e.g., requesting the same data object from a set of failure-independent sites/paths) might be necessary.
 This, however, might have an adverse impact on the overall performance of the system due to the added "redundant" communication traffic.

 In this paper we propose AIDA (Adaptive Information Dispersal Algorithm), a novel technique for dynamic bandwidth allocation, which makes use of minimal, controlled redundancy to guarantee timeliness and fault-tolerance up to any degree of confidence.
-Our technique is an elaboration on the Information Dispersal Algorithm of Michael O. Rabin [21], which we have previously shown to be a sound mechanism that considerably improves the performance of I/O systems and parallel/distributed storage devices [3, 6].
-The use of IDA for efficient routing in parallel architectures has also been investigated [20].
+Our technique is an elaboration on the Information Dispersal Algorithm of Michael O. Rabin [19], which we have previously shown to be a sound mechanism that considerably improves the performance of I/O systems and parallel/distributed storage devices [3, 6].